 “Medical negligence,” however, does not equal injury.
 It’s important to reiterate that medical negligence foes not always result in injury to a patient.
 When a driver runs a red light and no accident occurs, the driver is still negligent even though no one was hurt.
 Similarly, a doctor or healthcare professional might deviate from the appropriate medical standard of care in treating a patient, but if the patient is not harmed and their health is not impacted, that negligence won’t lead to a medical malpractice case.

 In short, medical negligence becomes medical malpractice when the doctor’s negligent treatment causes undue injury to the patient, makes the patient’s condition worse, causes unreasonable and unexpected complications or necessitates additional medical treatment.

 In other words, the addition of two additional elements – legal causation and damages – is necessary before medical negligence will give rise to a viable medical malpractice law suit.

 Think you’ve been a victim of medical malpractice?
-Use the form below to schedule a free 30-minute consultation with personal injury attorney Thomas Pyles.
+Use the form to the right to schedule a free 30-minute consultation with personal injury attorney Thomas Pyles.